alexandradecarvalho/programming-fundamentals/practical-classes/lab01/practicalguide.md

 ### Introduction to Python

+###### this is an adaptation of the practical guide provided by Professor João Manuel de Oliveira e Silva Rodrigues

 #### Topics

 ● Introduction to Python.
-● Interative and script modes.
+● Interactive and script modes.
-● Editing and executing of Python programs.
+● Editing and executing Python programs.

 #### Exercises

-1. In interative mode, Python's interpreter can be used as a calculator.
-In a command line window, execute **python3** command to enter Python's interative mode.
-Write an expression which calculates how many seconds a full day has.
+1. In interactive mode, Python's interpreter can be used as a calculator.
+In a command-line window, execute the **python3** command to enter Python's interactive mode.
+Write an expression that calculates how many seconds a full day has.

-2. Using Python's interative mode (**python3**), execute the following instructions:
+2. Using Python's interactive mode (**python3**), execute the following instructions:

 ```python
 num = 17